utdata/icj-class/sass/sass-03.md

 Let's pause and recollect.
 Do you notice any value that repeats itself over and over again inside of .content?
 If you look closely you will see that `padding-left: 30px` is an attribute of every direct child of .content.

-There's a shorthand CSS selector for applying a property to all direct children, `> * {rule};`.
+There's a shorthand CSS selector for applying a property to all direct children, `> * {rule;}`.
 Using this, we can set the padding rule to all the children of .content.

 - Add the `> *` selector inside of `.content` and define the padding-left rule.
 - Now that you've done this you can remove `padding-left: 30px;` everywhere else.